 - Take your family to the park or pool.

-- Limit TV, video games, or computer time to 2 hours a day or less (not including time for schoolwork).
+- Limit TV, video games, or computer time.
 Sit down with your child to plan out how he or she will use this time.

 - Don't let your child have a TV in his or her room.

 - Check local schools, the YMCA, and other community resources for exercise or sports programs.

 - Take your child with you to your health club if it has a family exercise time or a swimming pool.

 As you make plans to encourage physical activity, think about the problems that might keep your child and family from being physically active.
 Common things such as bad weather, busy schedules, or just being tired can happen all too easily.
 Have other options so that you and your child stay active.